Overview

 🌍️

-Build for Scalability
+Build for

-While this is designed as a plug-and-play framework for FDIC-Insured banks, To scale globally, balance specificity (culturally relevant context) with generalization is required.
+While this is designed as a plug-and-play framework for FDIC-insured banks, to scale globally, balance specificity (culturally relevant context) with generalization is required.

 Key Action